rtckit/awesome-rtc/README.md

 - [ClueCon](http://cluecon.com) - Annual conference held in Chicago for telecommunications developers.
 Birthplace of FreeSWITCH.
 - [Kamailio World](https://www.kamailioworld.com) - Berlin hosted annual event focused on Kamailio as well as VoIP, WebRTC, IMS, VoLTE and more.
 - [AstriCon](https://www.asterisk.org/community/astricon-user-conference) - Asterisk focus event held every year across the US.
-- [CommCon](https://2019.commcon.xyz) - Annual conference held in the UK focused on telecommunications in general and WebRTC in particular.
+- [CommCon](https://commcon.xyz) - Annual conference held in the UK focused on telecommunications in general and WebRTC in particular.
 - [OpenSIPS Summit](https://www.opensips.org/events) - Meeting place for the OpenSIPS community.
 - [Kranky Geek](https://krankygeek.com) - AI and RTC event in San Francisco.
-- [FOSDEM](https://fosdem.org/2020) - Free event for software developers, with a RTC component, held every year in Europe.
+- [FOSDEM](https://fosdem.org) - Free event for software developers, with a RTC component, held every year in Europe.
+- [JanusCon](https://www.januscon.it) - JanusCon is a live event for Janus and RTC implementers.
+- [TADHack](https://tadhack.com) - Global hackathon focused on programmable communications.

 ## Related Lists